-It was 3:14 AM on a Tuesday in Phoenix when I realized my coaching career had finally sent me the bill.
+It was well before sunrise on a Tuesday in early January when I realized my coaching career had finally sent me the bill.
 For 30 years, I stood on concrete gym floors, paced the sidelines of basketball courts, and walked the track under the Arizona sun.
 I never once thought about my knees until they started talking back—loudly.
 When I went to the doctor expecting to hear about surgery, he handed me a different game plan: 'Try a high-quality supplement first and let's see where we are in three months.'

-My wife calls my notebook 'the obsession.'
-She’s probably right.
-But in coaching, if you don’t track the stats, you don’t know if the training is working.
-On November 1st, I started my first bottle of Joint Genesis.
+My wife calls my tracking notebook 'the obsession.'
+She’s not wrong, but in coaching, if you don’t track the stats, you don’t know if the training is working.
+On a chilly morning this past January, I started my first bottle of Joint Genesis.
 My baseline was rough.
 On a scale of 1 to 10—where 10 is 'I need a crane to get out of bed' and 1 is 'I’m ready to dunk'—I was sitting at a solid 8 for morning stiffness.
 The 'Dog Ball Test' (picking up the tennis ball for my lab without groaning) was a total fail.
-I was also doing the 'sideways crab walk' down the stairs every morning.
+I was also doing the 'sideways crab walk' down the stairs every morning to avoid the sharp pinch in my right patella.

 I’ve written before about the 30 years on concrete gym floors that led me here.
-It wasn't one injury; it was the slow attrition of three decades of fundamentals.
-I chose this specific supplement because it focused on the 'joint jello'—that thick fluid that’s supposed to cushion your cartilage.
-Most store-brand stuff I tried in the past just had basic glucosamine, which, in my experience, didn't do much for the 3 AM wake-ups.
+It wasn't one big injury; it was the slow attrition of three decades of fundamentals.
+I chose this specific supplement because it focused on what they call 'joint jello'—the Hyaluronic acid that’s supposed to cushion your cartilage.
+Most store-brand stuff I tried in the past just had basic glucosamine, which, in my experience, didn't do much for the 3 AM wake-up calls.
+I needed something that felt like it was actually greasing the gears.

 Weeks 1-4: The 'Trust the Process' Phase